 How large will the graphic be?
 Is it too busy for the purpose of the page it lives on?
 Will email platforms properly render your graphic file type?

-Further, your brand guidelines are important to rely on.
+Keep in mind that your brand guidelines are important to rely on.
 Think about your brand’s style as a way to guide readers into associating helpful information with your company.
 In this way, your design elements influence how audiences view and interpret your infographics.
 From there, that influence can determine whether a prospect comes back to your brand when they’re ready to buy.